JorjaFox/website/content/_posts-old-blog/2010-06-15-csi-departure-endemic-of-tv.md

 ---
 id: 2475
-title: 'Was Jorja&#8217;s 2007 CSI Departure Endemic of TV?'
+title: 'Was Jorja's 2007 CSI Departure Endemic of TV?'
 date: '2010-06-15T14:08:36-07:00'
 author: 'Mika E. (Ipstenu)'
 excerpt: 'We still don''t know if she''s back next season, but was her 2008 departure a sign of how TV mistreats its female stars?'